Brereton Hall: The Howards

 John Howard purchased Brereton.
 The actual date of Howard's purchase is debated, although Goodwin-Brereton writes in 2020 that this occurred in 1830 (or perhaps 1829), and not 1817 as initially thought.

-As Brereton had been neglected and unused since 1817, it was now in "a state of disrepair".
+As Brereton had been neglected and unused since 1817, it was then in "a state of disrepair".
 Howard restored the house and carried out a variety of alterations; namely replacing the twin cupolas at the facade with twin battlements, influenced by the Regency Gothic style, popularized by Strawberry Hill in Twickenham.
 The interiors of Brereton were also redecorated in this manner.

 John Howard was the first owner of Brereton to not have direct aristocratic or gentry family heritage, making their fortune entirely through industrial means in nearby Manchester.
 After John Howard's death in 1861, his widow lived at the house until 1889.
 In 1891, Mrs Howard let Brereton to the Moirs for nearly three decades, before it was returned to John Brereton-Howard, the young grandson of the late John Howard, in 1911.

 The house had once again declined into a state of disrepair.
 Brereton-Howard would later be killed in the First World War.
 The house was passed to a relative named Norman McLean, and in turn to a cousin, Garnet Botfield-Winder.